-In the previous parts of the paper, we argued and demonstrated that dependencies between users can degrade the privacy provided by standard privacy-preserving mechanisms (PPMs).
-In this section, we discuss how to design PPMs considering user dependencies in order to better preserve privacy.
+In the previous parts of this paper, we argued and demonstrated that inter-user dependency degrades the privacy provided by standard privacy-preserving mechanisms (PPMs).
+In this section, we discuss how to design PPMs considering inter-user dependency in order to better preserve privacy.
 First, note that independent obfuscation alone cannot be sufficient even at a high noise level, because it cannot change the association graph.
 Therefore, the adversary can still reconstruct the association graph with a small number of observations if we add independent obfuscation noise.
-To mitigate this issue, we suggest that associated users should collaborate in applying the noise when deploying a PPM.
+To mitigate this issue, we suggest that associated users collaborate in applying the noise when deploying a PPM.

-For clarity, we focus on the two-states i.i.d.\ case ($r=2$) where the association graph consists of subgraphs with the size of each of them less than or equal to $2$ $(s_j \leq 2)$.
-Thus, according to Figure \ref{fig:simpleexam}, there are some connected users and there are also some isolated users.
+For clarity, we focus on the two-state i.i.d.\ case ($r=2$).
+In the first part, we also focus on the case the association graph consists of subgraphs with the size of each of them less than or equal to $2$ $(s_l \leq 2)$.
+Thus, according to Figure~\ref{fig:simpleexam}, there are some connected users and there are also some isolated users.
 First, we state the following lemma.